 Friedman says: "The site turned out better than we imagined it would and we were extremely happy with the result.
 By showing visually that every vote counts, we were able to inspire how people make a difference in an election."

-I was invited by .net (the world's best-selling magazine for web designers & developers) in March 2011 to write a 700 word opinion piece on a subject of my choice.
+I was invited by .net magazine (the world's best-selling magazine for web designers & developers) in March 2011 to write a 700 word opinion piece on a subject of my choice.
 As my work on Club Of The Waves had previously been featured in .net a few issues back, I thought I would follow up with an article on the same subject area; "Personal Projects".

 The article is about the importance of doing personal work, in addition to paid client work, as a learning experience and to strike a good balance in your portfolio.

-I was thrilled to learn that my work on Club Of The Waves had been featured in the latest issue of .net magazine; "The world's best-selling magazine for web designers and developers".
+I was thrilled to learn that my work on Club Of The Waves had been featured in the latest issue of .net magazine.
 Specifically referencing that it was built in HTML5.
 It was featured in three different places within their showcase section, along with a little quote from me (below).

 Club Of The Waves is "an international surfing, surf art, surf photography, history and culture site, showcasing surf artists and surf photographers".
 It's a personal project of Andrew Couldwell, who explains: "Club Of The Waves is very successful in the search engines, via trial and error over time.
 From what I could gather from studying the new markup of HTML5, it seemed 'in theory' that it should be more search engine friendly with the clear distinctions of content type.
 Now time will be the judge."

+In November 2010 Club Of The Waves was shortlisted as a nominee at the 2010 Pixel Awards in the Art category.
+It has since been awarded as the People's Champ!
 The Pixel Awards were established in 2006, The Pixel Awards take a fresh look at the best on the web.
 Annually honouring compelling websites that have shown excellence in web design and development.
 Sites are submitted in 24 diverse categories.
 Only 24 exceptional sites will win.